-Course Description: This course is the first of a two part course designed to introduce students to the normal structure and function of the human body.
-Students will be able to describe the hierarchy system of the human body and why proper structure and function of organ systems is necessary for good health.
+Course Description: Students will be able to describe the hierarchy system of the human body and why proper structure and function of organ systems is necessary for good health.
 This course emphasizes the primary and accessory structures associated with cells, human tissues, integumentary system, musculoskeletal system, cardiovascular system, lymphatic system and respiratory system.
 The understanding of complex principles among and between body systems will be clarified with the use of collaborative learning techniques, hands-on laboratory assignments and group exercises.
 Understanding of how proper structure supports proper function will be reinforced through research of disease topics relating to the body systems.

-ANP200 - Anatomy & Physiology II 60 Hours / 4 Quarter Credits Prerequisites: ANP100
+ANP200 - Anatomy & Physiology II 60 Hours / 4 Quarter Credits Prerequisites: None

-Course Description: This course is a continuation of ANP100.
-Students will be able to identify the primary and accessory structures associated with the digestive system, urinary system, nervous system, endocrine system and reproductive system.
+Course Description: Students will be able to identify the primary and accessory structures associated with the digestive system, urinary system, nervous system, endocrine system and reproductive system.
 Upon completion of this course, students will understand the general anatomical principles of human body systems.
 Students will also understand the complex interaction between organ systems through the integrating principle of homeostasis and how loss of homeostasis leads to malfunction and disease of the body.
 The understanding of complex principles among and between body systems will be clarified with the use of collaborative learning techniques, hands-on laboratory assignments and group exercises.
 Understanding of how proper structure supports proper function will be reinforced through research on disease topics relating to the body systems.